LimHyungTae/LimHyungtae/README.md

-I'm Hyungtae Lim, a dedicated researcher specializing in robotic perception and SLAM who aims to advance pervasive robotics :robot:.
+I'm Hyungtae Lim, a dedicated researcher specializing in robotic perception and SLAM who aims to advance pervasive robotics.